ChipCE/WiFiMan/README.md

 Wifiman is Wifi manager for ESP8266 with customizable web UI and ability to config mqtt and control via serial.
 ESP8266 is a modified version of ESP8266HTTPUpdateServer customizable web UI.

-## Notice
+## Change logs
+### v1.2.0
+- Added "Custom config" function.
-### Change in v1.1.0
+### v1.1.0
 - Merge ESP8266OTA with WiFiMan
 If you have the old ESP8266OTA library installed, please remove it to avoid conflig with new WiFiMan library.
 - Rework with Web UI for more customizable and better memory usage.
-UI text color and backdround now can be customized.Change the color value of your choice in Theme.h file.
+Web UI now can be customized with Theme.h file.
-Some sample of Theme.h are available in themes folder.New themes will be added later.
+Some sample of Theme.h are available in themes folder.

 ## How to install
 - Method 1 : Install from Arduino IDE library manager